proconsule/nspindexer/README.md

 - Net Install (if TCP port 2000 of Switch is reachable by webserver)
 - NSP Internal TitleID Check
 - XCI Internal TitleID Check (if keys supplied)
-- NCA Control File Decryption (very slow for now)
+- NCA Control File Decryption (very fast if php have ssl support)
 - File Rename Based on TitleID & Version

 # Thanks to